-If adopted as the December 2019 Regents meeting, the emergency rule will become effective December 28, 2019.
-It is anticipated that the proposed rule will be presented to the Board of Regents for permanent adoption at the April 2020 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 60-day public comment period required under the State Administrative Procedure Act.
-Because the emergency regulation will expire before the April 2020 Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the March 2020 Regents meeting.
+If adopted at the March 2020 Regents meeting, the emergency rule will become effective March 9, 2020.
+It is anticipated that the proposed rule will be presented to the Board of Regents for permanent adoption at the April 2020 Regents meeting after expiration of the 60-day public comment period required under the State Administrative Procedure Act.